serverless/blog/posts/2020-05-06-s3-one-time-signed-url.md

 Lambda@Edge functions are similar to AWS Lambda functions, but with a few limitations.
 At the time the execution time and memory size are more limited than in the regular Lambda functions, and no environmental variables can be used.

 [The example project](https://github.com/laardee/one-time-presigned-url) is made with the Serverless Framework.
 For those who are new with the Serverless Framework, it is a deployment tool which can be used to deploy resources to AWS and other cloud environments.
-Next, I'll go through the basic concept and components.
+Next, I’ll go through the basic concept and components.

 ## The Concept

 The objective is that the object can be created with a presigned URL, but so that each presigned URL can only be used once.

 I had a few different ideas for the implementation.

 The first one was to index expired tokens only, which was not as good as I thought.
 In this approach, I would have to check that the token is valid ok before I write anything to the index.
 I ended up getting everything from favicon.ico to my signature index.

 Then I thought that if I only write signature hash to valid index and then delete it when it is used, but that was no go because S3 is eventual consistency on delete.
 I might still get an object although it was deleted earlier.
 I could use, e.g. DynamoDB with global tables for this approach, but single bucket deployment is much more comfortable.